canonical/snapd/HACKING.md

 ### Testing the snap userd agent

-To test the `snap userd --agent` command, you must first to stop the current process if it is running, and then stop the dbus activation part.
+To test the `snap userd --agent` command, you must first stop the current process, if it is running, and then stop the dbus activation part.
 To do so, just run:

     systemctl --user disable snapd.session-agent.socket